 If Honey goes missing, we have an easy way for anyone who finds her to bring her home, even without cell phone coverage.
 And you can do it, too!

 In addition to our names and phone number, Honey’s collar tag has a website URL.
 Anyone who types it into their internet browser will be taken to a simple web page attached to my blog.
-I update the page to show where we are anchored, or our location in a specific marina, and our current GPS coordinates.
+I update the page while we have internet coverage to show where we are anchored, or our location in a specific marina, and our current GPS coordinates.
 There’s also a picture of our boat and of us (with Honey) so the Good Samaritan can be sure they are returning Honey to her rightful owners.

 This is a sample pet finder page similar to the actual private link I created on my blog, Something Wagging This Way Comes.
 Are you ready to set up one of your own?